mafintosh/csv-parser/README.md

-  --quote,-q          Set the quote character ('"' by default) --remove            Remove columns from output by header name --separator,-s      Set the separator character ("," by default) --strict            Require column length match headers length --version,-v        Print out the installed version --skipLines,-l      Set the line number to skip to before setting headers
+  --quote,-q          Set the quote character ('"' by default) --remove            Remove columns from output by header name --separator,-s      Set the separator character ("," by default) --skipLines,-l      Set the number of lines to skip to before parsing headers --strict            Require column length match headers length --version,-v        Print out the installed version
 ```

 For example; to parse a TSV file: